 Energia price changes

-Despite cutting prices less frequently than other providers in recent years, Energia continues to offer heavily discounted plans for new customers and currently has the cheapest electricity-only and dual fuel plan on the market.
-The Cheapest Electricity tariff has a discount of 33%, which is the biggest discount we’ve seen from any provider so far.
+Although Energia has hiked prices recently, the supplier continues to offer heavily discounted plans for new customers.
+The Cheapest Electricity tariff has a discount of 31%, which is the biggest discount we’ve seen from any provider so far.

 How does Energia generate gas and electricity?